 Next generation inquiry isn’t about fancy equipment, but rather about using the phenomena available in the real world.
 That way, any context can become a scientific or engineering context.
-These refugee students in Northern Iraq are no less successful as scientists and engineers than American counterparts in fully outfitted classrooms.
+These refugee students in Northern Iraq are as successful as scientists and engineers as American counterparts in fully outfitted classrooms.

-It doesn't work that way in science and engineering.
-It doesn't work that way with the new standards because students can be developing and using their knowledge and discovering why things are important even before, in a sense, they realize something is important.
-They've already encountered it.
+This results in students using their knowledge and discovering why things are important even before they may realize something is important.
+NGSS creates an opportunity for learning where students encounter anchor phenomenon.
 They see it.
-They start to build that framework.
-They link it to a context, an observation and then later on it becomes more and more valuable as they try to use what they've observed in investigation to explain their ideas, their approach and how it relates to the larger context.
+They start to build a framework of understanding.
+They link it to a personal context, an observation, and then later it becomes more and more valuable as they try to use what they've observed digging in to investigative phenomena to explain their ideas.

 These scaffolded summaries of units and lessons by grade level are very intentional, carefully structured to build on what has come before.